CMUSchoolOfArt/60-120/2026/assignments/unit_2/readme.md

 *Due: Wednesday 2/11 (for Section A) or Thursday 2/12 (for Section B). ~2.5 hours.*

 **Study** these whimsical hand-drawn faces by Bruno Munari (from *Design as Art,* 1969).
 His drawings are highly economical constructions: a few specific marks stand in for eyes, nose, and mouth, yet they cohere immediately as faces through [gestalt perception](https://en.wikipedia.org/wiki/Gestalt_psychology) rather than realistic rendering.
-Their humor comes from a tension between abstraction and specificity: each face is unmistakably "someone", even though almost nothing descriptive is actually drawn.
+Their humor comes from a tension between abstraction and specificity: each face is unmistakably "someone", even though almost nothing conventionally descriptive is actually drawn.

 ![faces by Bruno Munari](img/munari.png)